Brilliant Bagan Bike Tour

 - Go to a monastery carved from teak

 - Sample local delicacies and a sweet tea at a Nyaung U tea shop

 - Pedal beside the mighty Irrawaddy River

-Following a pick-up at 07:00, meet your English-speaking guide and get acclimatized to your imported mountain bike.
+Meet your English-speaking guide and get acclimatized to your imported mountain bike.
 Then, pedal to a local market to rub shoulders with the locals as they buy and sell fresh produce and some interesting dry goods.
 Continue through New Bagan and enter the Bagan Archeological Zone.
 At its peak, this was home to more than 4,000 religious monuments.

 Bike the dirt trails in the peace and quiet of the early morning, and stop to climb up some of the brick structures for panoramic views of the temples scattered across the plains.
 See fields that are still farmed using traditional methods.
 Cycle the back streets of Myinkyaba village, famous for its lacquerware.
 Upon arrival at Dhammayangyi Temple, break for some fresh juice and snacks.
 This is the largest and most imposing of Bagan's sites and is rumored to be haunted.